idosrepo/The-Farmers-Exchange/README.md

 ### What's the problem?

-One of the major element in current climate change is excess of carbon gases emission.
-The carbon gases consumers are not able to consume all the carbon emissions.
-There is no system to track the emission and consumption.
+One of the major elements in current climate change is the excess of carbon gases emission.
+The carbon gas consumers are not able to consume all the carbon gas emmitted.
+Currently there is no system to track the cabon gas emission and consumption.

 ### How can technology help?

-We are proposing / developing a system which tracks the emission and consuption of carbon gases.
-Our dashboard will show the real time data.
-We can guide about how to minimize the gap and overcome from access of carbon gases.
+We are developing a system FARMX which will track the exact emission and consuption of the carbon gases.
+FARMX dashboard will show the real time data.
+Addistionaly this system will guide users to overcome the excess carbon gas issue.

 ### The idea

-The idea is to create a carbon free environment.
+The idea is to reduce the release of carbon gases to promote a greener environment.

 ## Demo video